 Political/History: The Aboriginals have lived in Australia for over 30,000 years, recording

-traditional aboriginal white body painting - boys white painted body their history through art and dreamtime stories.
+their history through art and dreamtime stories.
 Australia remained unexplored by the European powers until the 17th century, although it was mentioned in late medieval mythology and logic as a great Southland, or Terra Australis, thought necessary to balance the weight of Asia and Europe.

 In 1606, the Dutch explorer, Willem Jansz, sailed into Torres Strait, between New Guinea and the mainland.
 Encouraged by Jansz’s expedition, the Dutch sent out several more voyages.
 In 1642, Abel Tasman discovered Tasmania, and then continued northeast to explore New Zealand.
 Several other Dutch ships enroute to Indonesia, would sail off course and land on the north western coasts of Australia.
 Britain’s involvement began with the 3-year voyage of Captain James Cook in 1768.
 Cook landed on the eastern coast at Botany Bay, and named the region New South Wales, however, Australia’s coasts were not fully explored until the 19th century when Matthew Flinders sailed around the entire continent.